Skip to content

 The Chemistry and Physics of Pigment Particles

 Pigment particles are small but complex.
 They interact with light in special ways.
 This interaction creates the colors we see.
 The size and shape of particles affect how they scatter or absorb light.
+This is why different pigments can look so unique.

 Factors Affecting Pigment Stability and Color Preservation